anthonygreen17/microblog/README.md

 **NOTE:** Password validation and password hash handling were taken from ntuck's lecture notes on 10/16.
 More information on this can be found in `lib/microblog/accounts/user.ex`.

+#### Admin user ####

+The first created user will be the one and only `admin`.
+This allows him/her to delete and edit other's profiles, as well as delete their posts.
+The admin is not allowed to create posts for others or change their followers, since that seems weird.

 ## Other pre-generated stuff, left here for reference ##
 To start your Phoenix server: